The short answer: yes, HMRC can come after you

 The phoenixing risk closing agency reopening Dubai is real.
 HMRC does not accept that moving to a different jurisdiction automatically wipes out your UK tax liabilities.
 If the substance of your business remains the same, they will treat the closure as avoidance, not a genuine relocation.

-As ICAEW qualified accountants working exclusively with agency founders, we see this scenario more often than you might expect.
+Working exclusively with agency founders, we see this scenario more often than you might expect.
 Usually from founders who have been advised by someone who does not understand UK company law or HMRC's enforcement powers.
 This article explains exactly what the risk is, how HMRC identifies it, and what you need to do to stay on the right side of the rules.

 What is phoenixing in plain English?